Yoland172/nextJsTest/README.md

 3. **Deployment**: Push your changes to GitHub, and Vercel will automatically deploy your updates.

-##License
+## License

 This project is licensed under the MIT License.
 This permits individuals or organizations to use, modify, distribute, and privately use the software for any purpose, provided that the original copyright and license notice are included in all copies or substantial portions of the software.

-##Acknowledgments
+## Acknowledgments

-Thanks to everyone who has contributed to the project!
+Thanks to everyone who has contributed to the project!# Next.js Test Project